Solution to the Fokker-Planck equation for slowly driven Brownian motion: Emergent geometry and a formula for the corresponding thermodynamic metric

 The concept of a thermodynamic geometry at mesoscopic length scales emerges independently from various different assumptions about the dynamics of the stochastic system.
 All these approximations have in common a notion of closeness to equilibrium.
 In the original work, the approximations were linear response plus slow driving~\cite{sivak2012}.
 Subsequent work derived a thermodynamic metric under approximations of derivative truncation~\cite{zulkowski2012-geometry-thermodynamic-control}, and timescale separation~\cite{rotskoff2017-geometry-optcontrol-nanomagnet}.
 Slow driving was also assumed in order to extend the thermodynamic metric framework to driven discrete-time systems \cite{mandal2016}.

-In this paper we provide a new and rigorous derivation of a thermodynamic metric.
-We work within the framework of the Fokker-Planck (also called the Fokker-Planck-Kolmogorov) equation for Brownian motion with time-dependent control parameters.
-We identify the relative importance of the various time scales involved and make rigorous statements about the spectral properties of the associated Schr\"{o}dinger operator.
-The solution to the time-dependent Fokker-Planck equation is obtained as an expansion in a small parameter that is the inverse of the shortest characteristic timescale of variation among the control parameters.
-The formula for the thermodynamic metric we derive in this framework is exact for any sufficiently confining potential and has a possible generalization to higher dimensions.
+In this paper, we provide a rigorous derivation of a thermodynamic metric within the framework of the Fokker-Planck equation for Brownian motion with time-varying control parameters.
+We work in a regime in which the control parameters vary on a timescale that is much longer than the intrinsic timescale of the system, which is set by its relaxation time.
+The solution to the time-dependent Fokker-Planck equation is obtained as an expansion in a small dimensionless parameter $\nu$ that is the ratio of the relaxation time of the system to the shortest characteristic timescale of variation among the control parameters.
+The expansion is enabled by the spectral properties of the corresponding Schr\"{o}dinger operator.
+The formula for the thermodynamic metric we derive in this framework is exact and has a generalization to higher dimensions.

+In addition, we demonstrate an emergent diffeomorphism symmetry in the space of control parameters arising from the expansion in $\nu$ of the probability density.
+Every term with $n$ indices in the corresponding expansion for the average dissipation is a rank $n$ tensor under the diffeomorphism symmetry.